Meet the Music Makers of Western Springs Faculty

 As of 2019, she has joined the faculty of the University of St. Francis in Joliet, IL, as the professor of violin and viola.

-Teaches private lessons on Fridays & Saturdays
+Teaches private lessons on Wednesdays

 Mary Gibson.jpg